Q. What was the deadline to enroll in health insurance coverage for 2016?

 2015 was the first time that people had to pay the ACA’s penalty for being uninsured (assessed for being uninsured in 2014, and paid on their 2014 tax returns that were filed in 2015).
 Understandably, a lot of people were caught off guard by the penalty, and by the time they filed their returns, open enrollment had already ended.
 Without a special enrollment period, all of those people would have been stuck having to pay the penalty for 2015 as well, since their opportunity to enroll in a plan for the year had already passed.
 To mitigate the problem, all but three states agreed to allow a special enrollment period in the spring of 2015 so that people who had to pay the penalty for 2014 would have an opportunity to enroll in coverage for most of 2015.

-There will be no similar extension this year, since Americans are now used to the idea that their tax returns include health insurance data, and that there’s a penalty for being uninsured.
+There was no similar extension this year, since Americans are now used to the idea that their tax returns include health insurance data, and that there’s a penalty for being uninsured.

 Special rule for loss of coverage

-So if your plan ended altogether (which is not the same thing as simply being mapped to a modified plan) and renewal was not available, you have 60 days after your coverage ended to enroll in a new plan.
-For people whose plans terminated on December 31, the special enrollment period continues until February 29.
-For anyone enrolling in a new plan on January 1 or later, there will be a gap in coverage, as there’s no provision to allow for a retroactive effective date following loss of coverage.
+So if your plan ended altogether (which is not the same thing as simply being mapped to a modified plan) and renewal was not available, you had 60 days after your coverage ended to enroll in a new plan (this is true anytime a plan ends, even if it happens in the middle of the year).
+For people whose plans terminated on December 31, the special enrollment period continued until February 29.